eliyanak/eliyanak.github.io/projects/drone.md

   <img width="75%" src="../img/drone/ourdrone.png" class="img-thumbnail">
 </div>

 For my junior project, I was part of a Vertically Integrated Project (VIP) that taught us the basics of drone operation, programming, and security.
+We started by installing an Ubuntu virtual machine on each of our devices so we could run a series of tutorial simulations provided by ArduPilot.
+This software utilized a commmand line to control various aspects of the drone such as its flight mode, home location, and current missions.
+These simulations allowed us to familiarize ourselves with the software before we moved on to working with the actual drone.

-We started by familiarizing ourselves with how to operate a SkyViper drone with its included joystick controller.
-Once we grew comfortable with that, we then learned how to use software tools such as ArduPilot and QGroundControl to remotely control the drone's path, speed, and other flight characteristics.
+Once we grew comfortable with that, we then moved on to learning how to operate the drone with its included joystick controller.
+With the practice we had through the earlier tutorials, we then began to utilize software tools such as QGroundControl to remotely control the drone's path, speed, and other flight characteristics.

 <div class="text-center p-4">
   <img width="60%" src="../img/drone/drone_qgc.png" class="img-thumbnail" >